bet4a/d3wiki/Drag-behavior.md

 <a name="on" href="Drag-behavior#wiki-on">#</a> drag.<b>on</b>(<i>type</i>, <i>listener</i>)

-Registers the specified *listener* to receive events of the specified *type* from the force layout.
+Registers the specified *listener* to receive events of the specified *type*.
 Currently, "drag", "dragstart" and "dragend" events are supported.

 Listen to drag events to update the displayed positions of elements.
 For example, if you initially display a rectangle like so: